 Each year the American Academy of Dermatology Association (AADA) recognizes outstanding grassroots advocacy efforts through the Advocate of the Year Award program.
-The Advocate of the Year is awarded to one AADA member who sets an example for his or her peers by undertaking a significant amount of advocacy endeavors, at the state and/or federal level, on behalf of the specialty.
 The goal of the award is to promote year-around advocacy and acknowledge the positive effects of a single advocate.

 Active in state society legislative efforts

 Took action from the AADA Grassroots Action Center

 Attended AADA’s Legislative Conference or other policy conferences

 Visited with state and/or federal legislators regarding issues affecting the specialty

 Participated in legislative review and legislator outreach on behalf of a state dermatology society

 Authored or co-authored bill language regarding indoor tanning, scope of practice, other issues affecting the specialty